serverless/serverless-optimizer-plugin/README.md

 ### Browserify Options

-Browserify options can be included as normal configuration options to the `optimize` object within `s-component.json` or `s-function.json`.
+Browserify options can be included as normal configuration options to the `optimize` object.
 The following options are supported:

 * handlerExt
 * includePaths